Search documentation

 Chinese Hillstream Loach

-The Chinese Hillstream Loach is a unique, peaceful fish known for its algae-eating habits and preference for fast-flowing, oxygen-rich water.
+The Chinese Hillstream Loach is a unique sucker-bodied fish from mountain streams of China that feeds on algae and needs cool, fast-flowing, oxygen-rich water.

 Overview